How to Become a Georgia Notary

 Most Georgia counties allow users to complete their applications online.
 View the list of participating counties here.

-If you can complete your application online, follow these steps:
+To complete the notary application process online, follow these steps:

 2. Select your county.